Why Stress Turns Into Depression

 - impaired concentration results in a mistake—either a major mistake or just a small mistake, like leaving something important at home

 Overworking, irritability, and withdrawal can all cause increased arguments.
 Someone who is absorbed by their own stress may become less emotionally available to their partner.

 Self-regulatory strength is like a mental muscle—using it helps keep it strong.
-Life stress and initial lowered mood often lead to people abandoning routines of eating and sleeping at consistent times etc. This sometimes begins a slippery slope of under-regulation.
+Life stress and initial lowered mood often lead to people abandoning routines of eating healthy meals and sleeping at consistent times.
+This, in turn, sometimes begins a slippery slope of under-regulation.

 5 Practical Tips for Depression Prevention

-- Become aware of what healthy coping strategies are important for maintaining your mood but tend to go out the window when you’re stressed or overworking.
+- Become aware of what healthy coping strategies are important for maintaining your mood but that tend to go out the window when you’re stressed or overworking.

 - Your relationships are an important resource.
 What can you do to avoid straining them when you're stressed?

 Simple things can help—like making sure you say something positive before you say something negative when you first see your partner or roommates at the end of the day.